CUET or State Entrance Exams: Which Is Tougher for B.Sc Chemistry Students?

 CUET Vs State Entrance Exams for B.Sc Chemistry: Which Is Tougher?

-The majority of B.Sc Chemistry aspirants find CUET relatively tougher due to the high level of competition, moderately to high level of difficulty in the pattern of questions, strict time management, and the need for conceptual clarity in science sections at large.
+The majority of B.Sc.
+Chemistry aspirants find CUET relatively tougher due to the high level of competition, moderately to high level of difficulty in the pattern of questions, strict time management, and the need for conceptual clarity in science sections at large.
 On the contrary, State entrance exams may be easier to qualify owing to the low competition, less complicated nature of questions, and familiarity with State Board syllabus.

 If you’re a CBSE/ ICSE student, emphasize upon CUET as your NCERT preparation overlaps well.
 In case you are from a State Board (like Maharashtra, Kerala, West Bengal), State exam pattern might suit you better since it reflects your syllabus.